Trump Surveys Hurricane Laura Damage in Post-Convention Trip

 In a possible subtle dig at the incumbent, Biden praised the response of families in the hurricane-hit states and thanked them for “reminding Americans that no disaster, no single person, no injustice can match the humble, personal, courageous ways that Americans choose decency every single day.”

-The U.S. toll from the storm, which packed 150-mph (240-kph) winds and a storm surge as high as 15 feet (4.5 meters), currently stands at 14 deaths, with more than half of those killed by carbon monoxide poisoning from the unsafe operation of generators.
+More than half of those who died succumbed to carbon monoxide poisoning from the unsafe operation of generators.
 The hurricane also killed nearly two dozen people in Haiti and the Dominican Republic as it barreled toward the U.S.

-Trump later planned to visit Orange, Texas, which was the worst-hit area in the state.

-Weaker remnants of the hurricane continued to move across the southern U.S., unleashing heavy rain and isolated tornadoes.
-North Carolina and Virginia could get the brunt of the storm on Saturday, according to forecasters.